ftwkoopmans/msdap/doc/differential_detection.md

 ## classify yeast and human proteins

-Use MS-DAP utility function to easily recognize the human and yeast proteins, while ignoring ecoli proteins or ambiguous proteingroups (that match multiple of these classes).
+We here use a MS-DAP utility function to easily recognize the Human and Yeast proteins, while ignoring E. Coli proteins and ambiguous proteingroups (that match multiple of these classes).
+The `regex_classification()` function applies the provided regular expressions to the fasta headers of all proteins in each proteingroup to determine classifications.
+If no fasta files were loaded prior to this, as is the case in this example, the regular expressions are applied to the protein identifiers instead.

 ``` r
 dataset$proteins$classification = regex_classification(dataset$proteins$fasta_headers, regex=c(human="_HUMA", yeast="_YEAS", discard="_ECOL"))